Lamb Spring

-Lamb Spring is a pre-Clovis prehistoric Paleo-Indian archaeological site located in Douglas County, Colorado with the largest collection of Columbian mammoth bones in the state.
+Lamb Spring is a pre-Clovis culture prehistoric Paleo-Indian archaeological site located in Douglas County, Colorado, with the largest collection of Columbian mammoth bones in the state.
 Lamb Spring also provides evidence of Paleo-Indian hunting in a later period by the Cody culture complex group.
 Lamb Spring was listed in 1997 on the National Register of Historic Places.

 History

 Paleo-Indians

 Paleo-Indian were primarily hunters of large mammals called megafauna, such as the Bison antiquus, during a transitional period from Ice Age to Ice Age summer.
 As the climate warmed, glacial run-off created lakes and savannas.
 At the end of the summer period the land became drier, food was not as abundant for large animals, and they became extinct.
 People adapted by hunting smaller mammals and gathering wild plants to supplement their diet.

 Lamb Spring was an early to late Paleo-Indian site in Colorado, with Megafauna bison antiquus, camelops, mammoth and horse remains.

 Mammoth bones at the Lamb Spring site may pre-date the earliest known human culture, the Clovis culture, which flourished 11,000-13,000 years ago.
 Mammoth bones at the site are dated at 11,735 +/- 95 years ago and 13,140 +/- 1,000 years ago.
 Many large bones appear to have been broken at the site, which may indicate butchery by early man.
 There were also some broken rocks with the bones, but it has not been determined that they were used as tools.
 It has not yet been conclusively determined to be a pre-Clovis site, but continued excavation may find pre-Clovis tools and evidence that more conclusively finds that the mammoth died as a result of hunting.

-The camelop bones and artifacts date back to about 11,000 BC.
+The camelops bones and artifacts date back to about 11,000 BC.
 The site has Colorado's largest collection of Columbian mammoth bones.
 Pronghorn and rodent remains were also found.
 After 11,000 BC the climate changed and all of the megafauna except the bison antiquus were extinct.
 About 7000 or 6500 BC, Paleo-Indians hunted bison and smaller mammals at the spring.